Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Article X: Amendments of Bylaws

 Any Member of the Association may submit amendments to these Bylaws.
 The proposed amendments will be submitted to the Executive Board as a recommendation for discussion.
 The Executive Board will approve or disapprove the proposed amendment for Bylaws.
-If approved, the Executive Board will submit the proposed amendment to the Associations membership for approval.
-Membership voting on Bylaws amendments shall follow the same processes as used for election of officers.
+If approved, the Executive Board will submit the proposed amendment to the Associations Membership for approval.
+Membership voting on Bylaws amendments shall follow the same processes as used for election of Officers.
 If the Executive Board disapproves the amendment, the amendment may be brought to a vote of the Membership by the submission of a petition of at least 10% of the Membership.
 Such a petition must be considered at the next scheduled meeting of the Membership.

 Article XI: Termination of Association, Disposition of Records, Resources and Monies